-- Know the signs and symptoms of rejection for your child and contact your transplant center if you are concerned your child may have any of these symptoms.
+- Know the signs and symptoms of rejection for your child and contact your transplant hospital if you are concerned your child may have any of these symptoms.

 - Contact your transplant coordinator with any changes in your child’s health, particularly in the ﬁrst year after transplant.

 - Get your child’s labs drawn as requested by your transplant coordinator.

 - Make sure your child attends all required appointments for the clinic, tests, and procedures.

 - Check with your transplant coordinator before giving any medications prescribed by another physician, or if you would like to use over-the counter drugs or herbal supplements.
 Rejection episodes may occur as your child’s immune system adjusts to the new organ.
 While the risk of rejecting an organ can decrease as time goes on, it never goes away.
 Your transplant team can provide more details.

 Children are exposed to common illnesses at school and elsewhere.
 These range from the common cold and ﬂu to measles, chicken pox or whooping cough.
 Immunosuppressants make it diﬃcult to ﬁght disease and make transplant recipients more prone to infections.
 Ask your transplant team and your child’s doctor about what they suggest for a vaccine schedule.
 You may want to use the Centers for Disease Control and Prevention (CDC) schedule for transplant recipients as a guide.

 “What helped me the most was having a fellow transplant mom tell me about her medicine organization process.
 It made things so much easier to have a true system when we got home.” — Carie Semenko, heart recipient parent